burningwave/reflection/docs/index.md

 requires jdk.unsupported;
 requires org.burningwave.jvm;
 ```
-It is also possible to [disable the use of the JVM Driver programmatically]().
+If you want to add the JVM Driver module it is also possible to [disable it programmatically](#Configuration).

 <br/>